 Hello, I'm Billy Kheel.
 I live in Los Angeles and I make art.
-If you want to commission me, ask me about my art, or interview me for your blog/magazine, you can email me at: email@example.com
+If you want to ask me about my art, or interview me for your blog/magazine, or commission me, you can email me at: firstname.lastname@example.org

 I had a solo show at the Blackbook Gallery in Denver called "Skyhigh".
 The show opened right after the Denver Broncos won the Super Bowl and featured athletes that all had been caught and punished for smoking marijuana, which is legal in Denver.
 There are still a few pieces available on the gallery's Artsy page.